zeozeozeo/odin-imgui/README.md

 # Odin ImGui - Generated ImGui bindings using dear_bindings

 ## Usage
-If you don't want to configure and or build yourself, a prebuilt version of the pacakge can be found in `imgui/`
+If you don't want to configure and or build yourself, a prebuilt version of the pacakge can be found in `imgui/`.
- - This package has binaries for Windows and Linux, with the Vulkan, SDL2, and OpenGL 3 backends compiled in.
+ - This package only has binaries for Windows at the moment.
+I've tested on Linux, it's just hard to manually get both binaries in there.
+ - It has all backends listed in `build.py` enabled, which almost definitely more than you need.
+I strongly suggest building yourself with your wanted backends.

 ## Building